Ryanmugo/Amazon_Sales/README.md

 ## Power BI Dashboard Showcase

 - After transitioning the data from Excel to SQL and then to Power BI, we've created a comprehensive and interactive dashboard to visualize and analyze Amazon sales data.
-Below is an image layout of the Power BI dashboard:
+Below is an image layout of the Power BI dashboard, which includes slicers for region, sales channel(offline and online) and year:

 ![excel-to-powerbi-image](Assets/images/AmazonDashboard.png)

+## Conclusion

+- By leveraging SQL for data processing and Power BI for visualization, this project demonstrates how to effectively analyze Amazon sales data.
+The insights gained from this analysis can drive strategic decisions, improve sales performance and enhance overall business efficiency.

+- You can download the Power BI dashboard and the supporting documents from the [Amazon Sales Data Portfolio]([Assets/Docs/Amazon_Sales_data.csv](https://github.com/Ryanmugo/Amazon_Sales/tree/main/Assets/Docs/Amazon_Sales_Data.pbix)